Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 ## Success criteria:
 To complete this challenge successfully:

+- Verify the successful deployment of Infrastructure of the application in the Azure portal.
 - Verify the GitHub Action, all the jobs in GitHub Action should be completed without any error.
 - Verify the deployment and hosting of the Contoso Traders application in Azure.